RTSF...What our Cores do

 IVIS Spectrum Imaging Core

 The IVIS Spectrum Imaging Core uses quantitative bioluminescent and fluorescent (transmission and reflectance) imaging in vivo and in vitro.

 Mass Spectrometry and Metabolomics Core

-The Mass Spectrometry and Metabolomics Core uses an array of mass spectral techniques for small molecule identification as well as analyses and for Metabolomic profiling.
+The Mass Spectrometry and Metabolomics Core offers access to an array of mass spectrometry instruments for small molecule analyses as well as some polymer and intact protein analyses.